|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 One of the operating issues with FNRs is ensuring that the reactor tube bundle changes follow a first-in, first-out sequence.
 This sequence, which maintains the Pu-240 / Pu-239 ratio, must be transparent to external observers.
 Tube bundles containing Li-6 for tritium breeding must be treated differently than other bundles.

 In the USA a 20 MWe fully functional prototype liquid sodium cooled FNR known as the EBR-2 was built and successfully operated from 1964 to 1994, so all the technical aspects of liquid sodium cooled FNR technology are well understood.
-More recently in Russia a 600 MWe fully functional prototype liquid sodium cooled FNR known as the BN600 was built and successfully operated from about 1984 to 2016.
+More recently in Russia a 600 MWe fully functional prototype liquid sodium cooled FNR known as the BN600 was built and successfully operated for over 30 years.
 See 600 MWe LIQUID SODIUM COOLED POWER REACTOR

-This web site develops the design of a practical power FNR for electricity production.
+This web site develops the design of practical power FNRs for electricity production.

 MOLTEN SALT REACTORS:

-Molten Salt Reactors (MSRs) are a special category of nuclear reactor that can operate at high temperatures.
+Molten Salt Reactors (MSRs) are a special category of fast neutron reactor that can operate at high temperatures.
 The main applications for MSRs are for production of heat for high temperature chemical processing such as production of ammonia and hydrocarbon gas reforming.
-MSRs have unresolved complex problems related to materials, aging and toxic waste production that make MSRs unsuitable for bulk electricity generation.
-Large size MSRs have power stability safety issues related to criticality with fast neutrons.
+MSRs have unresolved complex problems related to metallurgy and toxic waste production that make MSRs unsuitable for bulk electricity generation.
+Large size MSRs have serious power stability safety issues related to unplanned criticality with fast neutrons.

 Attempts by governmental regulatory agencies to control the detail of nuclear plant engineering delay nuclear projects and drive up costs with almost no benefit for the public.
 Governments should rely on private insurers to assess the liability risk of a particular nuclear plant.
 The role of government should be to ensure that the plant has adequate safety procedures and adequate arms length third party liability insurance.

-The scope of this education deficiency is evident in the present Ontario Long Term Energy Plan.
+The scope of the technical education deficiency is evident in the present Ontario Long Term Energy Plan.
 This plan fails to adequately address use of available non-fossil electricity for displacement of fossil fuels.

 The present NWMO and OPG nuclear waste disposal plans completely fail to address the amount of nuclear power required to displace fossil fuels.
 As a result the NWMO and OPG conclusions relating to future nuclear generation capacity, future nuclear fuel requirements, future nuclear reactor types and future nuclear waste disposal methodology are completely wrong.
 The NWMO is directed by "perceived public opinion" instead of by realistic engineering and science.
 The OPG plan is driven by "political expediency" rather than by good engineering.